Totes5706/cardano-alonzo-nft-creator/README.md

 In order to run the bash script, two dependencies are needed:

-- nix needs to be installed in order to use the proper git commit for nix shell
+- nix needs to be installed in order to use the proper git commit for nix-shell
 - the cardano node must be fully synced

 If you are in the Plutus Pioneer Program, these should already be installed.
 If not, follow along the next two subsections for the how to installation.